LamaBleu/plutoscripts/README.txt

  1. Change to the directory you downloaded the firmware
  2. Ask your Pluto to reboot in DFU mode :
-     - from SSH enter "device_reboot sf"  --> pluto will reboot to DFUI mode (fixed left LED) or - modify config.txt file on the USB Mass Storage : in [ACTIONS] section change to 'dfu = 1', then eject drive.
+     - from SSH enter "device_reboot sf"  --> pluto will reboot to DFUI mode (fixed left LED) OR - modify config.txt file on the USB Mass Storage : in [ACTIONS] section change to 'dfu = 1', then eject drive.
  3. Run "dfu-util -a firmware.dfu -D pluto.dfu"